Ja98/cesar-p-core/paper/paper.md

 approach.
-Top-down approaches rely on aggregated data and different drivers (e.g. socio-economic indicators or climate data), whereas bottom-up modelling approaches are based on data at an individual building scale and include either statistical or engineering based modelling techniques to compute energy demand data of a set of individual buildings [JOHARI2020109902].
-Various review papers summarize available tools, including their key-features and limitations [JOHARI2020109902].
+Top-down approaches rely on aggregated data and different drivers (e.g. socio-economic indicators or climate data), whereas bottom-up modelling approaches are based on data at an individual building scale and include either statistical or engineering based modelling techniques to compute energy demand data of a set of individual buildings [@JOHARI_ET_AL_2020].
+Various review papers summarize available tools, including their key-features and limitations [@JOHARI_ET_AL_2020].
 The here presented tool CESAR-P falls within the category of bottom-up modelling approaches.
 CESAR-P uses EnergyPlus as the simulation engine, an open-source building energy simulation software that is widely-used in both academia and industry.
 CESAR-P simplifies the creation of EnergyPlus input files using a set of key parameters which are stored in archetypes.
-The target audience of the software are energy planners, energy utilities, cities and researchers to identify the time-resolved energy consumption of buildings at large scale to successfully integrate renewable energy technologies in buildings and to develop energy masterplans for neighborhoods and cities.
-Key features of CESAR-P
+The target audience of the software are energy planners, energy utilities, cities and researchers.
+The time-resolved energy consumption of buildings at large scale that CESAR-P simulates are crucial for developing renewable energy integration and retrofit strategies at different scales, from the building to the neighborhood and city scale.
+Key features of CESAR-P include:
-include:

-- Modelling of indoor temperatures, heating and cooling loads, domestic hot water consumption, electricity consumption, comfort parameters, operational costs and emissions, embodied emissions and investment costs of retrofitting solutions and solar irradiance on external surfaces.
+- Modelling of indoor temperatures, heating and cooling loads, domestic hot water consumption, electricity consumption, comfort parameters, operational costs and emissions, embodied emissions and investment costs of retrofitting solutions, and solar irradiance on external surfaces.
 - Capability to automate extraction of building geometries from commonly used geometric file types (such as shapefiles), simplifying the generation of required input files.
 - The archetypes used to parameterize the building models are stored as RDF triples (in TTL files).
 The triples contain